| | |

 The bus left about 15 minutes after the ferry docked and had plenty of space underneath for my bags.
 The buses are timed to meet incoming ferries and will wait if there’s a delay, so there’s no need to stress about tight connections.

-Taxis are another reliable option.
-I found them to be reasonably priced, punctual and easy to organise via WhatsApp.
 As a rough guide, expect to pay around €1 per minute of travel, so Gavrio to Batsi would be about €15.

-Where to stay in Batsi: Colona Beach, a hidden gem
+Where to stay in Batsi: Colona Beach

 Batsi has plenty of accommodation but be warned, staying right in the centre can be noisy at night.
 With bars and restaurants lining the seafront, the buzz that makes Batsi such a fun place in the evening can also make it hard to get a good night’s sleep.